tpaschalis/tpaschalis.github.io/_posts/2024-09-26-golang-multierr.md

 ## The catch

 So far so good!
-We can use both types of wrapping, both direct, single error wrapping as well as joining to form a tree.
-Now that we've seen that, let's explore how to inspect the original contents of that tree on another part of the codebase.
+We can use these two types of error wrapping to form a tree.
+But let's say we wanted to inspect that tree in a more manual way on another part of the codebase.
+The `errors.Unwrap` function allows you to get direct wrapped errors.

 But there's a _slight_ complication here.
-Let's try to call errors.Unwrap() directly on any of the two joined errors created above.
+Let's try to call errors.Unwrap() directly on any of the two _joined_ errors created above.

 ```
 fmt.Println(errors.Unwrap(err1)) // nil
 fmt.Println(errors.Unwrap(err2)) // nil
 ```

 So, why `nil`?!
 What's going on?
 How can I get the original errors slice and inspect it?
-Turns out, that the two 'varieties' of wrapping implement a _different_ Unwrap method.
+Turns out, that the two 'varieties' implement a _different_ Unwrap method.

 ```
 Unwrap() error